dairycultist/BotChip/README.md

 ---

-User-state machine to keep track of what the user is doing (and thus, how to act).
+State machine that maintains what the user is doing (and thus, how to act).
 Updated through input.
 Examples of states include:

-- Absent (don't bother trying to make unprompted dialogue)
-- Actively chatting (gets confused when radio-silent for a long time in this state, "you still there?")
+- Active (currently chatting; bot gets confused when radio-silent for a long time in this state, "you still there?")
-- Not chatting (may make unprompted dialogue in attempts to start a conversation or otherwise request interaction, boredom, may talk to themself)
+- Idle (not currently chatting; bot may make unprompted dialogue in attempts to start a conversation or otherwise request interaction, boredom, may talk to themself)
-- Do not disturb (doesn't attempt to make unprompted dialogue)
+- Away/DND (bot doesn't attempt to make unprompted dialogue, entered when told to stop bothering, when their attempts to chat go unanswered, or when told that the user is leaving)

-Upon recieving and parsing audio input (video would improve life-likeness/responsiveness by reacting to non-verbal input, but is out of scope), BotChip performs **request prediction** (entirely algorithmic, no AI) to determine 1) if it constitutes an interrupt and 2) if it is, how to respond.
+Upon recieving and parsing audio input (video would improve life-likeness/responsiveness by reacting to non-verbal input, but is out of scope), BotChip performs **request prediction** (entirely algorithmic, no AI) to determine 1) if it necessitates a response and 2) if it is, how to respond.
 Responses also take as input the point in its behaviour tree it recieved the interrupt in.

 - If it seems like the audio isn't addressing BotChip (or otherwise doesn't require a response, such as a "that's true"), it does nothing.
 - If the request is simple, a response may be **rote** and thus retrievable from a predetermined response list for that request type (for example, responding to "hi" doesn't require an entire AI poll, just respond "hey").